charliedrumm/docker-hadoop/README.md

 docker compose up
 ```

+---

+IF YOU EVER HAVE A PROBLEM ENSURE ALL .sh FILES ARE LF LINE ENDINGS

 data should be mapped and reduced in hdfs dfs -cat /data/out/symptom_analysis_count/part-r-00000

 ### 6. Set Up Backend Flask Server